Changissnz/nu_merchant_principal/README.md

 Game of Breaking Gridlock will attempt to break gridlock (that is the objective of the game) by <ins>underminement</ins>.
-In an open world, members of group D will seek to undermine one another through specific gains, reaped from a "middle ground" through a feedback loop that is predicted to enable at least one entity to "outperform" others, in other words, advance or fulfill their interests.
+In an open world, members of group D will seek to undermine one another through possession and possibly utility of specific gains, reaped from a "middle ground" through a feedback loop that is predicted to enable at least one entity to "outperform" others, in other words, advance or fulfill their interests.

 ![image info](./images/gbg_diagram2.PNG)

+**GBGD2** Graphical illustration of a feedback loop between group D and a "middle ground", a composition of each entity's predicted source for underminement activity.